perladvent/perldotcom/CONTRIBUTING.md

     % cpm install -g --cpanfile cpanfile
     % make new

-You can then check your article by starting a local server (using [Hugo 0.59](https://gohugo.io/news/0.59.0-relnotes/) and no other version):
+You can then check your article by starting a local server using [Hugo ](https://gohugo.io/).
+Note that v0.59 of Hugo was previously recommended, however the repo here is confirmed to be working with versions as recent as v0.126 and deployment is using a pinned version.
+You may want to confirm your updates with v0.59 to be sure.

+To start the server run:

     % make start